genedan/TmVal/docs/usage/growth/amount.rst

 Although we have introduced the familiar cases of simple and compound interest, not all growth patterns are linear or geometric.
 Sometimes a growth pattern might be geometric, cubic, or some arbitrary user-defined pattern.

-To accommodate these new patterns, we can define an **amount function**, which specifies how money grows for an arbitrary growth pattern:
+To accommodate these new patterns, we can define an :term:`amount function`, which specifies how money grows for an arbitrary growth pattern:

 .. math::
    A_K(t)